suptimq/AppleQSM/README.md

 # Apple Trees Skeletonization and Characterization

-This repo contains the implementation of a geometrical-based 3D tree architecture traits characterization pipeline.
-The entire pipeline consists of a structure aware point cloud downsampling, a skeletonization [ROSA](https://github.com/jjcao/skeletonization), and architecture traits characterization algorithm.
+This repo contains the implementation of a 3D geometry-based apple tree characterization pipeline.
+The entire pipeline consists of a skeletonization [ROSA](https://github.com/jjcao/skeletonization), a trunk and branch segmentation, and a trait characterization method.

+## Requirements

+- MATLAB 2022a or higher

+## Configuration

+All parameters associated with the pipeline should be defined in a **.yaml** file saved in `config`.

+## Skeletonization

-## Hilbert Curve Downsampling
+### Hilbert Curve Downsampling

 A sturcture-aware method to downsample apple tree pointcloud data.

-### hilbertcurve

-A python file used to generate hilbert curve object.
+Hilbertcurve_method use space-filling curve to map a 3D coordinate to `[0,1]`.

 #### Parameters

-- The order of hilbert curve $p$
-- The dimension of hibert curve $n$. default: $n=3$

-### Hilbertcurve method

-A downsampling method for pointcloud using hibert curve.

-#### Parameters

-- The order of hilbert curve $P$
+- **num_iteration**: The order of hilbert curve
-- The bin size of a histogram bin_size
+- **bin_size**: The bin size of a histogram
-- The number of points after downsampling subsample_num
+- **downsample_num**: The number of points after downsampling subsample_num
-- pointcloud data $pc$

-## Skeletonization

 ### Geometric contraction

 A laplacian-based contraction method iteratively contracts the point cloud.

+#### Parameters

 - Diagonal length of the point cloud as a cube *diameter*
 - A laplacian matrix *L* computed via 1-ring of a Delaunary triangulation